w-lfchen/git-workshop/README.md

-# Presentation Slides for the Presentation on the Basics of Git
+# Slides for the Presentation on the Basic concepts of Git

-Language: German
+The slides are in German, they were used during the [Ophase 2024](https://www.fachschaft.informatik.tu-darmstadt.de/de/studium/anfaenger/owo).

 To build these slides, use [Marp](https://github.com/marp-team/marp):
 Run `marp git.md` on a system with a working Marp installation.